Cleft Lip and Palate

 A multidisciplinary team is here for your cleft and craniofacial surgery needs.

 Cleft lip or cleft palate is a split or opening in the lip or roof of the mouth.
 It is usually the result of a birth defect and leads to difficulty eating and speaking.
 Surgery can repair this condition.

-Speech-Language Pathology services for speech and feeding are provided by Jennifer Pollock and Myra Tosh.
-They work with younger patients on feeding strategies; and all of our older patients regarding speech assessments and therapy.
+Jennifer Pollock provides Speech-Language Pathology services for speech and feeding.
+She works with younger patients on feeding strategies; and all of our older patients regarding speech assessments and therapy.

 Our clinical coordinator serves as a resource in helping patients navigate care.
 Call 217-545-8000 and ask for the Cleft and Craniofacial Clinic

 Cleft Lip and Palate Repair

 Cleft lip (cheiloschisis) and cleft palate (palatoschisis) are among the most common birth defects affecting children in North America.

 The incomplete formation of the upper lip (cleft lip) or roof of the mouth (cleft palate) can occur individually, or both defects may occur together.
 The conditions can vary in severity and may involve one or both sides of the face.

 A cleft, or separation of the upper lip and/or the roof of the mouth, occurs very early in the development of your unborn child.
 During fetal development, specific components of the upper lip and roof of the mouth fail to form normally.
 Cleft lip and cleft palate repair is a type of plastic surgery to correct this abnormal development to restore function and provide a more normal appearance.

 Most clefts can be repaired through specialized plastic surgery techniques, improving your child’s ability to eat, speak, hear and breathe, and restoring a more normal appearance and function.